We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This category is significantly better than the first two.
 They aren’t unethical and they aren’t price gouging.
 But there is a lot of grey area between getting ripped off and getting a great deal.
 Take this ring for example.
 While the title is a bit misleading (it should say 1.20 carat total weight, the current description implies there is a 1.20ct center diamond), I am giving this vendor the benefit of the doubt.
 They clearly write the details in the description and when I messaged them directly, they were clear and straightforward with everything.

 The ring is also not overpriced either.
 In fact, I would say it’s fairly priced.
 What is the issue then?
 Well, we get back to Etsy’s inability to provide adequate information.
 The jeweler promptly offered me a GIA certificate for the diamond.
 Kudos for using a GIA certified diamond.
 Unfortunately, the report revealed that the diamond is very poorly cut.
-If you read our cut article, this is one of the most important characteristics to focus on when buying a diamond.
+If you read our article on diamond cut, this is one of the most important characteristics to focus on when buying a diamond.

 Etsy does have a collection of interesting artisans that can create a truly unique ring.
 Unfortunately, that doesn’t preclude them from being part of the previous three categories as well.
 It is simply too easy to find a proper, reputable jeweler that offers all the tools to select a diamond and is fairly priced than to roll the dice on Etsy.
 For example, James Allen has a custom ring program that mates the best of both worlds.

 Etsy may be a great site to find a cute jewelry box or a comfy linen apron, but they are not a good option when purchasing an engagement ring.
 You are better off working with a reputable online retailer like Blue Nile or James Allen.

 Please enter your email address to receive your 25% off coupon code:

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.